7effrey89/Pokedex/docs/AZURE_DEPLOYMENT.md

 6. Copy the **entire XML content**
 7. Paste it as the value for `AZURE_WEBAPP_PUBLISH_PROFILE` secret in GitHub

+#### Troubleshooting:
+If Downloading Publish Profile gives you this error: **“Basic authentication is disabled”** then in the webapp go to:

+Webapp
+   → Settings
+       → Configuration
+           → General settings

+SCM Basic Auth Publishing Credentials. **Turn On**

 ### Example Values

 ```bash